djacobow/pidog2/rpi_lib/install.md

 ## Running

 `pidog.py` is the main library.
-It includes routines for a simple bit-banged SPI implementation and wrappers for accessign the PiDog registers.
+It includes routines for a simple bit-banged SPI implementation (bbSPI) and wrappers for accessing the PiDog registers.
 The wrappers will also convert register contents into more friendly representations for you and return them as little JSON structs.

-   `example.py` is a very simple example that initializez a PiDog object (which also initializes the actual PiDog), resets it to the default reset values, and then in a loop calls `feed()` which is just a wrapper that reset ths countdown timer.
+`example.py` is a very simple example that uses pidog.py to initialize a PiDog object (and which also initializes the actual PiDog), resets it to the default reset values, and then, in a loop calls feed()`which is just a wrapper that reset ths countdown timer.

 `dogcmd.py` is a very simple command-line utility that also allows accessing the pidog.py setter/getters from the command line.
 This should make it easy to "feed" the dog or make other adjustments from shell scripts.

-   Speaking of shell scripts, `shutdown_example.sh` is an example of a script that uses `dogcmd.py` to set up the PiDog to shutdown and wakeup after a certain period, then it shuts down the Pi gracefully before the PiDog cuts the power.
+Speaking of shell scripts,`shutdown_example.sh` is an example of a script that uses`dogcmd.py to set up the PiDog to shutdown and wakeup after a certain period, then it shuts down the Pi gracefully before the PiDog cuts the power.

 I know this documentation is minimal, but the code is pretty small, too.
 It was my intention to keep it very simple so that it could also be reliable.